oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * `oc2/cmd/device/[device_id]` for that device's ID

-In order to receive responses to the commands is sends, a Producer connected to the broker would subscribe using the following topic filter:
+In order to receive responses to the commands it sends, a Producer connected to the broker would subscribe using the following topic filter:
 * `oc2/rsp`